zalando/skipper/dataclients/kubernetes/crd.md

 Token with issuer https://accounts.google.com or https://accounts.github.com get only 2.

-Additionally for all other HTTP methods ratelimit for each client 100 requests per minute based on "Authorization" header and make sure the Token is valid and has the scopes to read and list the resource.
+Additionally for all other HTTP methods ratelimit for each client 10 requests per hour based on "Authorization" header and make sure the Token is valid and has the scopes to read and list the resource.

 ```yaml